• Skip to primary navigation

 WALKING PORTLAND NE ALAMEDA BEAUMONT WILSHIRE RIDGE 1024x567 1

-Click Walking Portland: Alameda Ridge & Beaumont-Wilshire for our custom-curated online map.
+Click Walking Portland: Alameda Ridge & Beaumont-Wilshire for our custom-curated turn-by- turn online map.

 This is one walk for which it is ESSENTIAL to have the route map open on your iPhone and to follow Google’s moving blue ball, which indicates where you are on the walk.
 Otherwise, you may wander around in those hills for days.
 Don’t ask how we know this.